 The evaluation of the wines is conducted by small panels that are comprised of five tasters, at the most, who have been specifically chosen for their proven ability to taste and evaluate the quality of the participating wines.
 The members of the judging panel are top international tasters and tasters with a particular interest and extensive knowledge of Greek wine.

 - The wines will be tasted in a series of flights.
 Each flight is arranged by the organizing committee according to category, and this will take place in a separate room from the one in which the tasting panels are seated.
 All of the wines undergo multiple screening tests, in order for the organizing committee to ensure that the flights are correctly assembled and matched to the judges on the tasting panel.
 The numbering on the bottles corresponds to the numbering of the wines within each flight.

 - The tasting room is separated into two parts, and visual contact is obstructed between the separated parts.
 The wines will be served blind to the judges with the whole bottle covered so that there is complete objectivity when tasting the wines by their jury.

 - All the participating wines are tasted blindly.
-The judges are aware only of the category of a participating wine and its vintage.
+The judges are aware only of the category of a participating wine, its alcohol and its vintage.
 Information regarding the region of origin of wines is not included (e.g.Assyrtiko is judged in its category; whether the particular Assyrtiko is from Crete or Santorini, or any other region is not disclosed).

 - Sweet wines (residual sugar >45gr/lt)are judged only within their specific categories and will not be competing for the 50 Great Greek Wines Awards.